-As powerful as the impact of demographics is, there are other factors at work that require the overhaul of a system conceived in the first half of the last century.
+As powerful as the impact of demographics is, there are other factors at work that require improvements to a system conceived in the first half of the last century.
 The stock market and personal investing are no longer solely the prerogative of the rich and privileged.
 Due to a major extension of the opportunities for higher education, the gradual reduction of the legal and social barriers to the economic advancement of minorities and women, and an explosion of new businesses and start-up enterprises, traditional job roles and life-long occupational patterns have been altered or swept away.

 For our forebears, Social Security was a transforming innovation.
-For us, it's a system utterly devoid of options for building a net worth that reflects the dynamism of the American economy or which facilitates investments to the benefit of our children or heirs.
+For us, it's a system devoid of options for building a net worth that reflects the dynamism of the American economy or which facilitates investments to the benefit of our children or heirs.
 Nowhere is this dearth of possibilities more glaring than among the growing number of single-parent families, most of whom rely on Social Security as their only tool of preparation for retirement.

 At present, under the Supreme Court ruling in Flemming v.
 Nestor, workers and beneficiaries have no legal ownership over their Social Security benefits.
 Instead, what they have is a political promise that can be changed at any time, by any amount, for any reason.
 In any retirement system a lack of legal ownership is a source of insecurity.
-In one that is under-financed in the long run by over 25 percent, it is a problem on its way to becoming a crisis.
+In one that is under-financed in the long run by over 25 percent, it is a serious problem.

-Though the Social Security system has itself reached retirement age, almost no one proposes that it be dismantled or eviscerated.
 The Commission came to work clear about its mission.
 Our job is to bring the system into the 21st century, to make it more responsive to the extraordinary social and economic changes that continue to remake every facet of our lives, and to ensure its fiscal strength and fiduciary soundness.